actualsize/developer-challenge/README.md

 ## Strategy

 This project uses React's useContext hook to handle information between components.
+Context providers are encapsulated in provider components.

-Context provider components are used for:
+Provider components are used for:

--   Tracking and updating the active product flag for rendering the card component and nav buttons.
+-   Tracking and updating the active product flag for the card component and nav buttons.
--   Sharing a callback function between the card component and the order button component.
+-   Sharing a callback function between the card component and the order button component as a state variable.

-React's useState hook is used to initialize and set the data being provided by the context providers.
+React's useState hook is used to initialize state variables and setState functions that are provided by the provider components through the encapsulated contexts.

-See `src\components\contextProviders` for the context provider definitions.
+See `src\components\contextProviders` for the provider components' definitions.

 See `src\pages\index.jsx` to see how providers wrap the relevant child components.

+See `Card.jsx`, `OrderButton.jsx`, and `NavButton.jsx` in `src\components\elementComponents` for more information on how they use the relevant provider components.

 ## Project Structure